Samsung/tizen-docs/docs/application/dotnet/guides/nui/text.md

 ### Use Markup to represent encoded characters

 Markup text is not allowed to contain some characters unless they are representing tags or entities such as "<", ">" or "&".
-To include these characters as a part of the text, user should use reserved entities like `&lt;`, `&gt;` or `&amp;`, The following example uses reserved entities:
+To include these characters as a part of the text, you must use reserved entities such as `&lt;`, `&gt;`, or `&amp;`.
+The following example uses reserved entities:

 ```
 TextLabel label = new TextLabel();